No CPR for rest home resident who choked to death on mashed potato

 The nurse was called to assist a caregiver when the 85-year-old woman was found choking in the rest home dining hall, the HDC said.
 The woman was found unresponsive, with no signs of breathing and no radial pulse.

 The nurse told another nurse to call 111 and administered four hard back slaps.
-After that didn't work she moved the woman out of the dining room and onto the floor, again checking for signs of life.
+After that didn't work she moved the woman out of the dining room to an area where there was more space, laying her on the floor and again checking for signs of life.
 She made no attempt to perform CPR while waiting for the ambulance.

 Paramedics arrived and found mashed potato blocking the woman's airway.
 The woman had no pulse and was pronounced dead.